JZaitz/DogMedia/README.md

 # README

-Rails application for Dogs- Eventbrite/Facebook hybrid site with User and Event models.
+Rails application for Dogs- social media site with User and Post models.